fakela/merkle-proof-tutorial/README.md

 npm init -y
 ```

-This command will create a `package.json` file in your project directory.
+This command will generate a `package.json` file in your project directory.

 - Install the `merkletreejs` library using npm: